DionneMaguire/dionnes_wines/README.md

 ## Code Validation

 ### HTML validation
-To validate each of my html pages I inspected the page through devtools and viewed the page source and copied and pasted into the W3C markup validation service.
+To validate each of my html pages I pasted the urls into the W3C markup validation service.

 for sign up page
 ![html sign up](/documentation/validation/html-signup.png)